-- Most praying mantis are able to fly, although some females might not be able to.
+- Most praying mantids are able to fly, although some females might not be able to.

-- Mantis have giant, triangular heads with large, compound eyes.
+- Mantids have triangular heads with large, compound eyes.

 - Their long, flexible necks bend easily, allowing them to turn their heads 180° from side to side, giving them a 300° field of vision.
 They can spot the slightest movement from 60 feet away.